alex-wap/subdomains/README.md

 # Multiple Subdomains Tutorial

-This tutorial teaches developers how to deploy multiple apps to the same AWS EC2 instance and how to configure subdomains.
+This tutorial teaches developers how to deploy multiple apps to the same AWS EC2 instance using Nginx as a reverse proxy and how to configure subdomains.
 (Node and [Pylot](https://github.com/Ketul-Patel/Pylot/tree/development) apps)

 ---